I wish I was a field scientist sometimes so maybe after 20+ years I’d like to escape the lab at times to do science outdoors.

 However, occasionally science comes to you, giving you a surprising, fun experience.
+Note that you may enjoy my Scientist in the Garden series.

 That happened to me today.
 After walking my dog Elvis with my youngest daughter as I was unlocking my door I noticed something on the wall outside the door.